Georgetown dad acquitted in final college bribery scam trial

 Associated Press

-BOSTON (AP) — A father was acquitted Thursday of paying off a Georgetown University tennis coach to get his daughter into the school in the final trial linked to the explosive college admissions bribery scandal.
+BOSTON (AP) — A father was acquitted Thursday of charges that he paid off a Georgetown University tennis coach to get his daughter into the school in the final trial linked to the explosive college admissions bribery scandal.

-Amin Khoury was not found guilty by jurors on all counts in the case that accused him of bribing then-Georgetown tennis coach Gordon Ernst with cash in a brown paper bag in exchange for his daughter’s recruitment to the team.
+Khoury was not found guilty by jurors on all counts stemming from accusations that he bribed then-Georgetown tennis coach Gordon Ernst with cash in a brown paper bag in exchange for his daughter’s recruitment to the team.

-Khoury’s attorneys argued the girl was properly admitted to the school, which they said routinely treated the kids of parents with deep pockets favorably in admissions.
-They painted the government’s star witness — the middleman — as a liar who made up the story to save himself from potential tax crimes.
+Khoury’s attorneys argued the daughter was properly admitted to the school, which they said routinely treated the kids of parents with deep pockets favorably in admissions.
+They painted the government’s star witness as a liar who made up the story to save himself from potential tax crimes.

-Khoury’s case is the 57th stemming from the “Operation Varsity Blues” investigation that rocked the world of higher education to come to a conclusion, and the first to end in an acquittal at trial.
+A attorney for Khoury said the government’s case was seriously damaged by the testimony of Khoury’s daughter, who told jurors she didn’t know anything about the payment to Ernst and wasn’t involved in any kind of fraud.

+“They accused her of being part of it.
+And it was totally false,” attorney Roy Black said after the jury announced its verdict.

-Instead, authorities say Khoury used a middleman he was friends with in college at Brown University to bribe Ernst.
-Khoury, the middleman and Ernst all played tennis at Brown, and the deal came together while the three of them were at a reunion at the Providence, Rhode Island school, prosecutors said.
+Instead, authorities said, Khoury used a middleman he was friends with in college at Brown University to bribe Ernst.
+Khoury, the middleman and Ernst all played tennis at Brown, and the deal came together while the three of them were at a reunion at the Providence, Rhode Island, school, prosecutors said.

 “What did the Georgetown family do for him?
-They did nothing,” defense attorney Roy Black told jurors during his closing argument.
+They did nothing,” Black told jurors during his closing argument.
 “They abandoned him.
 The only family that helped him was the Khoury family and they want to turn that into a crime.”

-Khoury was charged more than a year after Ernst and 49 others — including TV actresses and prominent businessmen — were arrested in the sprawling scheme involving bogus athletic credentials and rigged entrance exam scores.
+Khoury was charged more than a year after Ernst and 49 others — including actors and prominent businesspeople — were arrested in the sprawling scheme involving bogus athletic credentials and rigged entrance exam scores.

 Ernst didn’t testify at Khoury’s trial because he said he would assert his right against self-incrimination if called to the stand.
 He pleaded guilty to accepting more than $3 million in bribes to help students get into the school and is scheduled to be sentenced next month.

-Assistant U.S. Attorney Kristen Kearney told jurors that Khoury’s daughter didn’t have the academic record to get into Georgetown and was ranked at the bottom of her high school tennis team, which ranked was at the bottom of its league.
+Assistant U.S. Attorney Kristen Kearney told jurors that Khoury’s daughter didn’t have the academic record to get into Georgetown and was ranked at the bottom of her high school tennis team, which itself was ranked at the bottom of its league.

 “She had no chance of getting in on merit,” Kearney said.

-More than 50 defendants pleaded guilty, including “Full House” actress Lori Loughlin, her fashion designer husband Mossimo Giannulli, and “Desperate Housewives” star Felicity Huffman.
+More than 50 Operation Varsity Blues defendants pleaded guilty, including “Full House” actor Lori Loughlin, her fashion designer husband Mossimo Giannulli, and “Desperate Housewives” star Felicity Huffman.
 Three others — two parents and a former University of Southern California water polo coach — were convicted at trial.

-Another parent was pardoned by former President Donald Trump and one coach got a deal under which prosecutors will move to dismiss his case if he pays a fine and abides by the the agreement’s terms.
+Another parent was pardoned by former President Donald Trump, and one coach got a deal under which prosecutors agreed to move to dismiss his case if he pays a fine and abides by the the agreement’s terms.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to reflect that Singer’s sentencing is scheduled for September, not August.